-the single tree.
+It was found that decision forests can outperform decision trees in a variety of problems [41].
+Figure 12(a) shows the percentage of improvement of XCS over the subsample decision forest versus the percentage of improvement of the subsample forest over the single tree.
+Observe that in most of the problems there are positive improvements of the subsample forest over the single tree.
 There is a group of problems where XCS outperforms the forest and another group where XCS's performance is worse than the forest.
-In particular, where the subsample forest offers a higher improvement over the single tree, XCS is able to improve on the subsample forest, and consequently, XCS's improvement over the single tree is even higher than the forest.
+In particular, where the subsample forest offers a higher improvement over the single tree, XCS is able to improve on the subsample forest, and consequently XCS's improvement over the single tree is even higher than the forest.
 On the contrary, the problems where the forest moderately improves the single tree are those in which XCS is worse.
-Tracing these two groups of problems along the complexity measures [see Fig. 12(b)-(f)], we find that XCS is better than the subsample forest when the percentage of points on boundary and the nonlinearities are very small, the ratio of the number of points over the number of dimensions tends to be high, and the maximum Fisher's discriminant ratio also tends to be high.
-In contrast, XCS is worse than the subsample forest when Fisher's ratio is very small, the training set is sparse (measured as the number of points over the number of dimensions), and there is a higher number of points on class boundary.
+Tracing these two groups of problems along the complexity measures (see figures (12(b)-12(f)), we find that XCS is better than the subsample forest when the percentage of points on boundary and the non-linearities are very small, the ratio of the number of points over the number of dimensions tends to be high, and the maximum Fisher's discriminant ratio also tends to be high.
+In contrast, XCS is worse than the subsample forest when Fisher's ratio is very small, the training set is sparse (measured as the number of points over the number of dimensions) and